-If you are playing enough matches at the time and you get another challenge, please accept the challenge in-game and then PM your opponent and try and agree a suitable start date.
+If you are playing enough matches at the time and you get another challenge, please PM your opponent and try and agree a suitable start date.

 If a match is set-up incorrectly for any reason then it must be re-started as soon as possible.

-From Season 3 onwards players may agree to re-start a match if they feel the terrain is likely to lead to a sterile encounter or a draw.
+Players may agree to re-start a match, within the first three turns of either player, if they feel the terrain is likely to lead to a sterile encounter or a draw.
 Players may agree to a maximum of 2 re-starts.
 If one player wants to keep the map then further re-starts will not occur.